fastoch/DevOps_Full_Course/README.md

 ## How do Pods simplify container networking in Kubernetes?

-Kubernetes assigns each pod a unique IP address, so pods talk to each other directly using normal IPs instead of host-level port mapping.
+K8s assigns each pod a unique IP address.

-All containers in a pod share the same network **namespace** and IP address, so they communicate with each other via `localhost:<port>`.
+All containers in a pod share the same network **namespace** and IP address, each container having its own port.

-The Kubernetes networking model requires that every pod can reach every other pod in the cluster without NAT (network address translation), across all nodes.
+The K8s networking model requires that every pod can reach every other pod in the cluster without NAT (network address translation), across all nodes.

 This flat, NAT-free network greatly simplifies connectivity, discovery, and debugging because source IPs are preserved and packets do not traverse complex translation layers.